Don't Be Fooled By Facebook's 'Secret Sister' Gift Exchange Scam, Authorities Warn

 The set-up sounds appealing, but it's actually just a spin on the classic pyramid scheme.
 The first person to share the post may get some free gifts, but most people who respond will mail out their items only to get little to nothing back.

-If the scam sounds familiar, that's because it's been circulating on Facebook around the holidays for at least the past four years.
-Many people haven't even started shopping for their own families for the holidays yet, but the secret sister gift exchange has already resurfaced for the 2019 season.
-This year, authorities are hoping more users will recognize it as a scam, with the Better Business Bureau warning consumers to use caution when signing up for online gift exchanges.
+If the scam sounds familiar, that's because it's been circulating on Facebook around the holidays for years, and has already resurfaced for the 2019 season.
+Authorities hope more users will recognize it as a scam, with the Better Business Bureau warning consumers to use caution when signing up for online gift exchanges.

 No matter what time of year it is, you should always be mindful of scams when browsing email or social media.
 Here are some of the most common ones to look out for.